 1. A multiple of your salary

-A study done by Fidelity has suggested a way to discover how much savings you have by what age to be able to retire at 67.
+A study by Fidelity has suggested a way to discover how much savings you have by what age to retire at 67.

 Drum roll, they suggest that you need at least 1x your income by age 30, 3x by 40, 6x by 50, and 8x by 60.
 What YOU need might be different given your personal needs and lifestyle, but these are suggestions for what you could be aiming for.